Garendon Abbey: After Dissolution

 In 1684 the 2nd Duke of Buckingham sold the house to Sir Ambrose Phillipps (a successful lawyer) for £28,000.
 Sir Ambrose and his son William did little to the house; his grandson, another Ambrose Phillipps, an accomplished gentleman architect inspired by his Grand Tour of France and Italy, started to change the house and the former abbey estate.
 Beginning in 1734, Ambrose landscaped the surrounding parkland and built to his own designs, several Palladian follies, which still exist.
 Ambrose later began to redesign, extend and rebuild Garendon House in the Palladian style, developing it into what would be known as Garendon Hall.
-However, the work remained unfinished in 1737 when Ambrose died childless; it was completed by his brother Samuel, who inherited the estate.
+However, the work remained unfinished in 1737 when Ambrose died childless; it was completed by the heir to the estate, his brother Samuel.

-Following Ambrose's death, the family were left with a difficult financial situation and needed to tighten its belt.
-In 1885 they moved out of Garendon and into Grace Dieu Manor.
-A return to fortune allowed the family to return to Garendon once more in 1907, however.
+Following Ambrose's death, the family was left with a difficult financial situation and needed to tighten its belt.
+In 1885 they moved out of Garendon and into Grace Dieu Manor, though a return to fortune allowed them to return to Garendon once more in 1907.

 The house was used and heavily damaged by the army during the Second World War.
 The ever-increasing cost of running and maintaining the building, coupled with threats to the house's parkland from the urban sprawl of Loughborough and the construction of the M1 Motorway, which cut directly through the park, it was decided the house was to be demolished.
 This happened in June 1964, with the house being deliberately set fire to first in order to provide practice and training for the local fire brigade.
 The house was reduced to rubble which was then used in the construction of the nearby M1.

-In 1964 the family returned for a final time to Grace Dieu Manor, but sold that house within a decade (Grace Dieu Manor then became a Catholic school).
-In 1972 the family moved to Quenby Hall, but following the collapse of the family cheese-making business, the family has been forced to offer the Hall for sale (it has been for sale since 2012).
+In 1964 the family returned for a final time to Grace Dieu Manor, but sold that house within a decade.
+The building would become a Catholic school.
+In 1972 the family moved to Quenby Hall, but following the collapse of the family cheese-making business, the family has been forced to offer Quenby Hall for sale (it has been for sale since 2012).